frederic-perez/AmE-dictionary/data/idioms.md

 __brace (oneself) for (something)__
 __brace of shakes__ Instantly, quickly, or in an extremely short amount of time, as of a task or event.
 “Brace,” taken from the old French for the arms’ breadth from hand to hand, means twice; the phrase as a whole refers either to an old nautical term, meaning the time it takes the sail to shake twice as it takes up the wind, or else the short time it takes to shake a dice-box twice.
 Often used in the phrase “in a brace of shakes.” _I’ll have that ready for you in a brace of shakes._ _We’ll be there in a brace of shakes._
 __brace yourself__ Prepare yourself mentally or emotionally for hearing something unpleasant, out of place or inappropriate.
-__bragging rights__ The authority and freedom to boast or brag of one’s achievements that comes from having won a contest or succeeded in some way, especially against a close rival. _The game matters little to either team’s statistics, but it will ensure bragging rights for the rest of the year._
+__bragging rights__ :two: The authority and freedom to boast or brag of one’s achievements that comes from having won a contest or succeeded in some way, especially against a close rival. _The game matters little to either team’s statistics, but it will ensure bragging rights for the rest of the year._
 __brain box__ Someone who is regarded as highly intelligent. _Kevin is such a brain box that he memorized pi to a hundred decimal places._
 __brain dead__ :dart::two: __2__ _slang_ So mentally exhausted or lacking focus that one does something poorly and/or makes easily avoidable mistakes. _Did I just say that two plus two equals five?
 Wow, I’m really brain dead today._
 __brain fog__
-__brain surgery__ :three: A task requiring extreme intelligence, skill, or competence, usually used in a negative or rhetorical manner to indicate the opposite. _Just follow the directions as they’re written—it isn’t brain surgery._
+__brain surgery__ :four: A task requiring extreme intelligence, skill, or competence, usually used in a negative or rhetorical manner to indicate the opposite. _Just follow the directions as they’re written—it isn’t brain surgery._
 __brainchild__ :two::hammer:
 __brainwave__ :two: A sudden idea or moment of inspiration; a brainstorm. _I had a brilliant brainwave last night about how we could end world hunger._
 __brass monkeys__ Very cold weather.
 __brazen it out__ To face a difficult, uncertain, or intimidating situation with brave or impudent self-confidence. _I’m terrified to give this presentation, but I just have to brazen it out and hope for the best._
+__brazen out__ To face something, especially a difficult situation or an accusation, with brave or impudent self-confidence.
+A noun or pronoun can be used between “brazen” and “out.” _Timmy brazened out his teacher’s scolding about his bad behavior._ _I’m so impressed that you brazened out that long drive in torrential rain._
 __BRB__ (be right back)
-__breach of etiquette__ A violation of established social norms or expectations, especially as relates to polite society or specific professions. _In an unexpected breach of etiquette, she announced her candidacy before the governor officially resigned._
+__breach of etiquette__ :two: A violation of established social norms or expectations, especially as relates to polite society or specific professions. _In an unexpected breach of etiquette, she announced her candidacy before the governor officially resigned._
 __bread and butter__
 __bread__ _slang_ Money.
 __break (one’s) heart__
 __break a leg__ _interj_ :four: Good luck!
 (A special theatrical way of wishing a performer good luck.
 Saying “good luck” is considered by actors to be a jinx.) _“Break a leg!” shouted the stage manager to the heroine.
 Let’s all go and do our best.
 Break a leg!_
-__break a sweat__ :three: To put forth a large amount of energy or effort into or toward a task.
+__break a sweat__ :dart::four: To put forth a large amount of energy or effort into or toward a task.
 (Likened to perspiring due to strenuous physical activity.)
 Usually used in negative constructions to indicate the opposite.
 Use a lot of physical effort: _He hardly needed to break sweat to reach the final._ _That test was so easy, I aced it without even breaking a sweat._
 __break bread__ To eat. _We should break bread before the meal gets cold._
 __break character__
 __break cover__ To suddenly and quickly emerge from a place of hiding or protection.
+__break even__
 __break free__ :three: __2__ To move away or separate from someone or something. _I’m starting to break free from the religious tradition I was raised in._
 __break ground__ __2__ Take the first steps for a new venture; advance beyond previous achievements.
 For example, _Jeff is breaking new ground in intellectual property law._
 __break into a smile__ To start smiling. _Even though she scolded me for disrupting class, I’m pretty sure I saw Ms. Miller break into a smile for a second._